Photograph of artist. Part of breast cancer art project, visually articulating an experience where a breast cancer patient described

 their cancer as a "fog that they are lost in."
 Photograph by Mallory Shotwell.

-Before joining LaFontsee, Shotwell founded and directed Cultivate, an artist-run arts organization in Grand Rapids, Michigan.
-Under her leadership, Cultivate supported nearly ten thousand students and one thousand artists through exhibitions, workshops, and community partnerships.
-Her curatorial and artistic practices both center the creation of spaces where dialogue, reflection, and shared experience can unfold.
+She is the founder and former director of Cultivate, an artist-run arts organization in Grand Rapids, Michigan.
+Under her leadership, Cultivate supported nearly ten thousand students and more than one thousand artists through exhibitions, educational programming, and community partnerships.
+Her work there emphasized artist-centered process, public engagement, and the creation of spaces where dialogue, reflection, and shared experience could unfold.